ifremer-bioinformatics/samba/docs/usage.md

 ### `--beta_div_var`

-According to your metadata file, select the column name corresponding to the variable of interest for Beta diversity.
+According to your metadata file, list the column names corresponding to the variables of interest for Beta diversity (comma-separated list).

 ### `--hc_method`